“She didn’t buy anything.”

 This implies: Right?
 Right?
 You’ve heard of us, right?

 Now Bob is thinking: “Should I know this person?
 I better sound as I do!”

 In that instant, your prospect’s brain goes into search mode, and therefore their internal monologue is paralyzed from working against you.

-This keeps the prospect in the game, opening a possibility for further influenced by you.
+This keeps the prospect in the game, opening a possibility for further influence by you.

 To better explain tonality and other steps of SLP, I’m using this script as an example.